 , driving the vision, ideas and rippling upper melodies of several songs; then, with the rumbling brilliance of Lonnie Plaxico

 's bass.
 Of course, the glue that holds it all together is drummer Billy Hart

 's skittering rhythms, bringing a shimmering energy to the whole set.

 The music is characterized by the utter spontaneity of it all, as the musicians appear to traverse the relative unknown brought by the unfolding.
 "Gnosis," with its Satie-like inscrutability, is a leap of faith.
 The oblique ode to George Russell

 , "Lydian 4" is a perfect example of this ensemble leaping into the unknown with calculated risk.
 Meanwhile, "Body and Soul" and "Creeper" contain music of profound beauty and can be heard as a manifest of that which has almost not been heardsuch is the magic of invention.

 Great music is defined as such because it can be heard, perceived and experienced on multiple levels, but the most delight is discovered in being soothed by the purity of the sound, the softness of emotion and the delicacy of touch.
 Here is music entwined with the infinite, its harmonies become a dramatic balancing of tensions between the dark horn and the bright piano, the throbbing bass and the shimmering of the cymbals.
 All this until the imaginary and improvised collides with the omnipresent concreteness of imagery, shattering conventions in magnificently explored music.

-Brian Landrus: baritone saxophone, bass clarinet; Lonnie Plaxico: acoustic bass; Michael Cain: piano; Billy Hart: drums.
+Brian Landrus: baritone saxophone, bass clarinet; Michael Cain: piano; Lonnie Plaxico: bass; Billy Hart: drums.